-Ted Lasso season 3 release date speculation
+Ted Lasso season 3 release date announced!

-The relatively short waiting period between seasons 2 and 3 — less than a year! — appears to be attributed to proper planning.
 As noted above, Apple confirmed Ted Lasso season 3 before season 2 could even debut, back in October 2020.

 That head-start likely gave the braintrust at Team Lasso the ability to start planning out and writing the new season early.
 But from the structure of AFC Richmond's season 1 relegation and season 2 promotion, it's safe to say that showrunner Bill Lawrence and his team have a plan.